Followers

 Frenzied Fighting

 Once again, Fraser found himself in the thick of things with his brigade.
-However, the Americans showed no signs of backing down and began launching fierce counterattacks all along the front, led by General Benedict Arnold.
-The British forces held their ground and then, under the pressure of American volleys and bayonet charges, withdrew.
+However, the Americans showed no signs of backing down and launched fierce counterattacks all along the front, led by General Benedict Arnold.
+The British forces held their ground and, under the relentless pressure of American volleys and bayonet charges, withdrew.
 Time and again, Fraser rallied units and formed the line.
-Mounted, and despite the sheets of lead humming all around, he waved his saber.
+Mounted, and despite the sheets of lead whistling all around, he waved his saber.

 Fraser struck on the third shot